Bachelor of Sport Coaching

 - Graduate Diploma in Teaching and Learning (Primary)

-Past students have used the the 120-hour internship to gain experience at the Canterbury Rugby Union, High Performance Sport New Zealand and the New Zealand School of Gymnastics.
+Past students have used the the 120-hour internship to gain experience at the Canterbury Rugby Union, High Performance Sport New Zealand, Swimming New Zealand, and the New Zealand School of Gymnastics.

 Find out more about what you can do with a degree in Sport Coaching.